Rydberg Atomic Receivers for Multi-Band Communications and Sensing: System Model

 where $\omega_n$ denotes the angular frequency of band $n$ and $E_n(t)\in\mathbb{C}$ the baseband component.
 The occupied bandwidth of each RF signal $E_{{\rm RF},n}(t)$ is denoted as $B_n$.

-Exiting multi-band RARE {systems popularly employ} the quantum heterodyne sensing technique to facilitate signal detection~\cite{Rydmultiband_Meyer2023}. {This technique introduces external local oscillators (LOs), also known as reference sources, to generate reference signals that match the target wireless frequencies, $\omega_n,\:\forall n$.
-Then, the composite baseband signal, $E_n(t)$, consists of two parts: the LO-generated reference signal, denoted as $E_{r,n} \in \mathbb{C}$, and the data signal to be detected, denoted as $E_{s,n} \in \mathbb{C}$.
+Existing RARE systems popularly employ the quantum heterodyne sensing technique to facilitate signal detection~\cite{Rydmultiband_Meyer2023}. {This technique introduces external local oscillators (LOs), also known as reference sources, to generate reference signals that match the target wireless frequencies, $\omega_n,\:\forall n$.
+The composite baseband signal, $E_n(t)$, thereby consists of two parts: the LO generated reference signal, denoted as $E_{{\rm r},n} \in \mathbb{C}$, and the data signal to be detected, denoted as $E_{{\rm s},n} \in \mathbb{C}$.
 Besides, to enable phase detection, a slight frequency offset, $\delta_n$, between the reference and data signals is usually introduced, serving as the IF component.
 Without loss of generality, the IFs are configured in an ascending order $\delta_1 < \delta_2<\cdots<\delta_N$.
-As a result, the overall baseband signal $E_n(t) $ can be written as
+As a result, the composite baseband signal $E_n(t) $ can be written as

-In practice, the reference signal $E_{r,n}$ is known to the RARE.
-The CommunSense information to recovered are embedded within the data signal $E_{s,n}$, as elaborated below. { \begin{itemize} \item \emph{Communication signal:} Quadrature amplitude modulation (QAM) symbols are transmitted from $N$ heterogeneous devices operating at distinct frequency bands.
+In practice, the reference signal $E_{{\rm r},n}$ is known to the RARE.
+The CommunSense information is embedded within the data signal component $E_{{\rm s},n}$, as elaborated below.

+\begin{itemize} \item \emph{Communication signal:} Quadrature amplitude modulation (QAM) symbols are transmitted from $N$ heterogeneous devices operating at distinct frequency bands.
 Let $s_n\in\mathbb{S}_n$ be the QAM symbol from the $n$-th device, normalized such that $\mathbb{E}[|s_n|^2]=1$, where $\mathbb{S}_n$ denotes the QAM constellation set.
-Then, the baseband data signal, $E_{s,n}$, for communication service is modeled as
+Then, the baseband data signal, $E_{{\rm s},n}$, for communication service is modeled as\footnote{ The factor, $2\pi$, in \eqref{eq:sn} arises from the relationship between the time-averaged power flux density $S$ and the peak amplitude of the oscillating electric field $E$.
+For an isotropic radiator, $S = \frac{P}{4\pi r^2}$, and for a plane wave, $S = \frac{E^2}{2Z_0}$, which together yield $E\propto \sqrt{\frac{Z_0P}{2\pi r^2}}$. }